How gender roles and stereotypes affect young people

 The more a girl is exposed to these kind of jokes or comments, the more unhappy they are with their appearance.

 Time for change

 It’s clear that gender roles and stereotypes are engrained in children’s lives from a young age and accordingly forced to fit in with society’s expectations of them.

 We all have responsibility to build a more inclusive and accepting society.
 Growing up should be about discovery and diversity.
-We campaign to overturn the decline in children's well-being and build a brighter future for their whole generation.
+We're campaigning to overturn the decline in children's well-being and build a brighter future for their whole generation.